 Data wrangling, also known as data munging, is the process of cleaning, transforming, and organizing raw data for further analysis and integration.
-This article will explore the significance and benefits of data wrangling, the data wrangling process, and the application of data wrangling in AI and machine learning.
+In this article, I will explore the significance and benefits of data wrangling, the process of making raw data usable for different end users, and the application of data wrangling in AI and machine learning.
 Let’s start by taking a closer look at data wrangling and its significance in finance.

 Having an in-depth understanding of data wrangling is essential for businesses and investment firms, as data wrangling is a precursor to many other data transformation and analysis processes commonly utilized by financial professionals.

 For instance, investors can leverage job postings data to better understand market growth and track promising start-ups, and similarly, companies are able to utilize firmographic data to better understand their competition.
 Both objectives require significant amounts of data to be collected and then transformed for further analysis or integration.
 Ultimately, both of these objectives cannot be achieved smoothly without data wrangling.

 As previously mentioned, big data has become an integral part of business and finance today.
 However, the full potential of said data is not always clear.
 Data processes, such as data discovery, are useful for recognizing your data’s potential.
 But to fully unleash the power of your data you will need to implement data.
 Here are some of the key benefits of data wrangling.